au-ts/libvmm/docs/camkes_to_cp_guide.md

 ```
 A CAmkES component are typically multithreaded, the keyword `control` means it will contain a main function and have an active thread of control.
 Each `interface` (see [CAmkES Interfaces](#iface)) the component interacts with induces another thread within the component.

-seL4CP *PDs* are single-threaded to keep the programming model and implementations simple.
+seL4CP *PDs* are single-threaded and event-driven to keep the programming model and implementations simple.
 A *PD* provides one single thread of control.

 The seL4CP way of adding a *protection domain*:
 ```xml